evkx/evkx.github.io/content/models/audi/q6_e-tron/q6l_e-tron_quattro/_index.md

 ## Performance

-The Audi Q6L e-tron quattro has a maximum power of 345 KW (469 hp/463 bhp).
-The total torque is 650 nm (480 ft-lb).
-It performs the 0-100km/h sprint (0-62mph) in 5.9 seconds.
-The top speed is 210 km/h.
+The Audi Q6L e-tron quattro has a maximum power of 345 KW (469 hp/463 bhp) and a total torque of 650 nm (480 ft-lb).
+It can sprint from 0 to 100km/h (0 to 62mph) in 5.9 seconds and has a top speed of 210 km/h (130.5 mph).

 ## Battery, range, and charging